VPNL/TemporalChannels/README.md

 #### Header information

-Line 1 contains the name of the experiment followed by a list of all trial types (e.g., `Exp1: TrialA, TrialB, TrialC`).
+Line 1 contains the name of the experiment followed by a list of all trial types (e.g., `Exp1 conditions: TrialA, TrialB, TrialC`).

-- “Trials” are structured periods of stimulus presentation within a run, which are separated by prolonged baseline periods (ideally ≥12 s) that mark transitions between different conditions that repeat throughout the experiment and across sessions.
+- “Trials” are structured periods of stimulus presentation within a run, which are separated by prolonged baseline periods (ideally ≥ 12 s) that mark transitions between different conditions that repeat throughout the experiment and across sessions.

 - The overall duration and number of stimuli in a trial can vary across trial types, but the timing of stimulus presentations and sequence of stimulus categories must be identical across trials of the same type.

 - Note that trial segmentation does not affect the fit of the model but will affect noise ceiling estimation and visualization.

 Line 2 contains the the total duration of the run in seconds (e.g., `Run duration (s): 300`).